 As stated in the GSP, a summary depiction is provided of the primary hydrogeological considerations across the Subbasin with respect to sustainable management criteria selection.
 Icons of the five applicable sustainability indicators have been generally placed around the Subbasin for illustration purposes.
 Characterization of groundwater quality identified six constituents of concern to track and analyze from existing drinking water monitoring programs for potential water quality impacts from future GSA management activities.
 Interconnected surface water criteria have been selected to protect each river boundary.
-Very low impacts from land subsidence have been documented to date in the Merced Subbasin, although the area within the extent of the Corcoran Clay may be susceptible to future subsidence if water levels continue to decline.
+As referenced above in the in Section 2, land subsidence has been a significant issue in the southern portion of the Subbasin.